FrancoisSchnell/GPicSync/README.txt

 $ python gpicsync-GUI.py

-version 0.5 requires:
+GPicSync requires:

 - Python2.5
 - exiftool
 - wxpython for the GUI (2.8 but it could maybe work with a previous verion)

-I've tested GPicSync successfully on Linux Ubuntu "Feisty Fawn":
+- Google Earth (for Google Earth features)

-Python 2.5 is already installed as a default.
+GPicSync was tested successfully on Linux Ubuntu "Feisty Fawn" (Python 2.5 is already installed as a default for this distribution).

 In synaptic install exiftool and python-wgtk2.8

 If you prefer the command-line version (or if you can't have the right wxpython for your distro):